-‘By any objective criteria, such as population, territorial size, GDP, economic potential, civilizational legacy, cultural diversity, political system and past and on-going contributions to the activities of the UN -especially to UN peacekeeping operations- India is eminently suited for permanent membership of the UN Security Council.
+‘By any objective criteria, such as population, territorial size, GDP, economic potential, civilisational legacy, cultural diversity, political system and past and on-going contributions to the activities of the UN -especially to UN peacekeeping operations- India is eminently suited for permanent membership of the UN Security Council.
 India has affirmed its willingness and capacity to shoulder the responsibilities of permanent membership of the UN Security Council.’

+[Editor's note; NEVER EVER EVER end on a quote.
+Always summarize and lead into the next part.]

 1.2.4.
 Japan

-Japan is not considered to be an emerging Asian power, as a result of its lacking economic performances.
-Its export oriented economy was severely affected by the worldwide economic crisis that started in 2010.
-In addition, the territorial dispute with China over the islands in the South China Sea has led to a decrease in Japanese exports.
-Another source of concern is the enormous Japanese public debt.
-With a projected 230% debt of GDP in 2014, Japanese consolidation measures seem to be unavoidable.
-The OECD therefore predicts low growth rates, with an estimated 0.75% annual growth in both 2013 and 2014.
+Japan is not considered to be an emerging Asian power due to lacking economic performances.
+Its export oriented economy was severely impacted by the worldwide economic crisis that started in 2010.
+In addition, the territorial dispute with China over the islands in the South China Sea lead to a decrease in Japanese trade. {Another source of concern is the enormous Japanese public debt.
+With a projected 230% debt of GDP in 2014, Japanese consolidation measures seem to be unavoidable.}[Clunky rewrite] The OECD therefore predicts low growth rates, with an estimated 0.75% annual growth in both 2013 and 2014.

 On the other hand, Japan enjoys several advantages over the rising Asian economies.
 For instance, the Japanese population is well-educated, and according to Brahma Chellany ‘it is nine times richer than China on a per capita basis and it possesses Asia’s largest naval fleet and its most advanced high-tech industries’.